 It is called the “paradox of plenty”.
 Although it is the sixth-largest oil producer in the world, Nigeria has been hit regularly by fuel shortages over the past two decades.

 The refineries have a combined processing capacity of 445 000 barrels a day — two-thirds of Nigeria’s daily fuel need.
+However, they work below capacity most of the time and have been shut down on occasion for lack of maintenance.

 “Turnaround maintenance” should take place every two years, but some facilities have operated for more than five years without it.
 “Under military rule, bogus contracts were given for turnaround maintenance,” said Frank Kokori, former official of the National Union of Petroleum and Natural Gas Workers.
 “With the usual heavy kickbacks received by state functionaries, nobody questioned contractors who didn’t fulfil their obligations.
 That was the start of the rot.”